LLM Inference with TGI: Reduce Latency and Save VRAM

 Monitoring and metrics

-TGI exports Prometheus metrics to /metrics:
+TGI exports Prometheus metrics at /metrics:

 tgi_request_duration_seconds_bucket # latency histogram